Library Publications & Policies

 - Children accompanying library users will be permitted into the Library for a short period only which would allow library users:

-- to return material, pay fines, collect a reserved item
+- to return material or to collect a reserved item

 - to retrieve a book from the shelves